spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-product-configuration-feature.md

 {% info_block warningBox "Verification" %}

-Ebsure that the following changes have been applied by checking your database:
+Make sure that the following changes have been applied by checking your database:

 | DATABASE ENTITY                                            | TYPE | EVENT |
 |------------------------------------------------------------| --- | --- |